 When moving your arms parallel to the ground, your wrist will start to cock and the club ought to be virtually at right angles to your front arm while the club is aiming marginally outside the golf ball.
 Continue pushing your hands and arms back until the club faces down the target line.

 Top of the Backswing

 Your front shoulder should turn behind the ball to reach the top of the backswing.
 Avoid the impulse to stand up and keep your posture and balance by holding your back leg bent.
-When reaching the top of the backswing your body ought to be completely coiled and geared up for the downswing.
+When reaching the top of the backswing, your body ought to be completely coiled and geared up for the downswing.

-5. Downswing and Impact
+6. Downswing and Impact

-Following a smooth backswing and the transition at the top, the downswing should likewise be smooth to maintain command of all the parts engaged in the swing and avoiding a violently fast downswing.
+Following a smooth backswing and the transition at the top, the downswing should likewise be smooth to maintain command of all the parts engaged in the swing and avoid a violently fast downswing.
 The downswing must start slowly and build speed progressively until you reach maximum velocity at impact.